openhealthcare/opal-pathway/README.md

 deletes models that have not been pushed through in the data dictionary, useful for when we're saving back all of an episode subrecords after a user has deleted some.

+### Road Map
+Pathways was initially supposed to be a stepped form, however the doctors prefer long forms.
+The next iteration for pathways therefore...

+* Must build on the UnrolledPathway to make it easier to enter new steps
+* Must use the Item api and take advantage of the form controller argument so we can have the same forms accross the board